 Jay Webb began his entrepreneurial path with the launch of a successful media production company (Evolving Productions) in 2004.
 Under this banner, he was lead producer on two independent feature films that received distribution through Lionsgate and HBO.
 His continued passion for independent storytelling led him to the creation of Indie Street Media, the first cooperative distribution brand for self-distributing filmmakers.
-He is also the proud co-creator of a new 3D interactive graphic novel, Sumeria, to be released later this year.
+He is also the proud co-creator of a hard science graphic novel, Legend of Sumeria, and currently owns and manages Toji Nature Retreat in Costa Rica.
 His contagious drive to challenge the boundaries of creative production and distribution technology will set the tone for ISFF for years to come.

 In his role as Executive Director of Red Bank RiverCenter, Jim Scavone serves as festival director for ISFF.
 Jim is a versatile executive leader with over 25 years’ experience in non-profit and arts management handling operations, change management, fiscal management, human resources, event and promotion planning, strategic planning, program direction, and staff and volunteer management.
 An inveterate problem solver, Jim has found unique ways to attract new businesses and consumers to Red Bank’s downtown by integrating the arts into the daily life of the community and building Red Bank as an arts and cultural destination in central New Jersey.